cmu-sei/redemption/doc/alert_data_format.md

 * `satisfactory` : string

-    Whether the current automated process generates the desired repair (or lack of repair).
+    Whether the current automated process generates the desired repair, as specified in the `repairable` field.
+    (or lack of repair).

 * `skipped_repair` : string